libSQL database URLs

 Database endpoint identification

-libsql URL identifies a libSQL database accessible through sqld (libSQL
+libsql URL identifies a libSQL logical database running libSQL server.
+A

 turso db list and